-Solid research funding, gifts, and endowment earnings-in addition to tuition-continue to provide balanced sources of revenues.
-A robust year in the investment markets is reflected in the statement of financial position.
-The investment vehicle for the University's endowment, the Long-Term Balanced Pool, had a net total return of 11.6 percent, contributing to the 9.7 percent increase in investments.
-Significant progress was made on the capital plan with the Southeast Campus Development Project construction, which increased the investment in land, buildings, and equipment.
-Total assets grew to \$10.9 billion, an increase of more than \$1 billion from the previous year.
-Total liabilities remained stable, while net assets increased to nearly \$9.2 billion.
+As shown in the Statements of Financial Position, the University benefited from another strong year in the investment markets.
+The vehicle for managing our endowment, the Long-Term Balanced Pool, had a net total return of 16.8 percent, which contributed to the 19 percent increase in investments.
+Significant progress was made this year on the University's capital plan in support of academic programs.
+Total assets grew to \$12.8 billion, an increase of nearly \$1.9 billion from the prior year.
+Total liabilities increased to \$2.1 billion as a result of increasing long-term borrowing by \$397 million, while net assets grew \$1.5 billion, to nearly \$10.7 billion.